Be the change you wish to see in the world.Ghandi

 Different plants have different nutritional needs.
 Growing the same plant, such as tomatoes, in the same plot, season after season depletes the soil, resulting in poor plant health.
 Poor plant health means a lessened resistance to pests and diseases.

 Crop rotation ensures that whatever one plant has taken from the soil, the next plant will replace.
-Crop rotation can get complicated (and again, a subject for a future post!) but the basics are simple.
+Crop rotation can get complicated but the basics are simple.

 - Fruit – Tomatoes, aubergines, tomatillos, the list goes on!